-UAE, without the required U.S. Government authorization.
+Transactions Regulations ("ITR"), classified under ECCN 5A992, and controlled for antiterrorism reasons from the United States to Iran, through the UAE, without the required U.S. Government authorization.
 Pursuant to Section 560.204 of the ITR, which are administered by OFAC, an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
 Pursuant to Section 746.7 of the Regulations, no person may engage in the exportation of an item subject to both the Regulations and the ITR without authorization from OFAC.

-Online Micro knew that exports to Iran, including specifically exports transshipped through the UAE, required a license because, inter alia, BIS Special Agents conducted outreach visits to Online Micro in March 2007 and January 2010.
-Online Micro also knew that the U.S.-origin computer equipment it sold and forwarded it from the United States to the UAE was being transshipped through the UAE to Iran, because, inter alia, Online Micro, through one of its three owners, Massoud Habibion, a/k/a Matt Habibion, a/k/a Matt Habi ("Habibion"), knew that one of its customer resided in Tehran, Iran, and was engaging in business with Online Micro from Tehran, Iran.
-Nonetheless, Online Micro sold and forwarded the items for export to Iran, via the UAE, without seeking or obtaining U.S. Government authorization for the export transactions described herein.
+Habibion knew that exports to Iran, including specifically exports transshipped through the UAE, required a license because, inter alia, BIS Special Agents conducted an outreach visit to Habibion in January 2010.
+Habibion also knew that the U.S.-origin computer equipment sold and forwarded from the United States to the UAE was being transshipped through the UAE to Iran, because, inter alia, Habibion, knew that one of its customer resided in Tehran, Iran, and was engaging in business from Tehran, Iran.
+Nonetheless, Habibion sold and forwarded the items for export to Iran, via the UAE, without seeking or obtaining U.S. Government authorization for the export transactions described herein.

-In so doing, Online Micro committed three violations of Section 764.2(e) of the Regulations.
+In so doing, Habibion committed three violations of Section 764.2(e) of the Regulations.

-WHEREAS, Online Micro has reviewed the Proposed Charging Letter and is aware of the allegations made against it and the administrative sanctions that could be imposed against it if the allegations are found to be true;
+WHEREAS, Habibion has reviewed the Proposed Charging Letter and is aware of the allegations made against him and the administrative sanctions that could be imposed against him if the allegations are found to be true;

-WHEREAS, Online Micro fully understands the terms of this Agreement and the Order ("Order") that the Assistant Secretary of Commerce for Export Enforcement will issue if he approves this Agreement as the final resolution of this matter;
+WHEREAS, Habibion fully understands the terms of this Agreement and the Order ("Order") that the Assistant Secretary of Commerce for Export Enforcement will issue if he approves this Agreement as the final resolution of this matter;

-WHEREAS, Online Micro enters into this Agreement voluntarily and with full knowledge of its rights, after having consulted with counsel;
+WHEREAS, Habibion enters into this Agreement voluntarily and with full knowledge of his rights, after having consulted with counsel;

-WHEREAS, the Parties enter into this Agreement having taken into consideration a plea agreement entered by Online Micro in the U.S. District Court for the District of Columbia;
+WHEREAS, the Parties enter into this Agreement having taken into consideration a plea agreement entered by Habibion in the U.S. District Court for the District of Columbia;

-WHEREAS, Online Micro states that no promises or representations have been made to it other than the agreements and considerations herein expressed;
+WHEREAS, Habibion states that no promises or representations have been made to him other than the agreements and considerations herein expressed;

-WHEREAS, Online Micro wishes to settle and dispose of all matters alleged in the Proposed Charging Letter by entering into this Agreement; and WHEREAS, Online Micro agrees to be bound by the Order, if issued;
+WHEREAS, Habibion wishes to settle and dispose of all matters alleged in the Proposed Charging Letter by entering into this Agreement; and

+WHEREAS, Habibion agrees to be bound by the Order, if issued;